 The only constant is change.
 Businesses know that innovation is crucial to staying ahead of competition and are under more pressure than ever to generate new ideas.
 The process of cultivating a culture of innovation can be tricky; it’s easy to lean on concepts from the past or settle into familiar ruts.
 What can organizations do to ensure their ideation workshops generate fresh, targeted, effective ideas to solve problems and improve products?

-The Best Ideas are Home Grown
+The Best Business Ideas are Home Grown

 The ideation process can be daunting and a consequence of the effort to think “big” is often missing one of the most important resources available to organizations: the employees.
 Not only is it a large part of their day-to-day work to generate new ideas about the products they manage but they have a deep understanding of target customers.
 For this reason, idea generation begins with a series of workshops.
 Ideation workshops provide an opportunity for key stakeholders to generate, develop and communicate new ideas that directly impact the bottom line.